What Is an English Degree Like in the US?

 What Do English Majors Study at the Graduate Level?

-A master’s degree in English literature is an opportunity to focus on one area, or era, that fits within the landscape of works written in English.
+A master’s degree in literature is an opportunity to focus on one area, or era, that fits within the landscape of works written in English.
 From early colonial literature to postmodern poetry, grad students have the opportunity to become experts in their niche.
 Students read feminist, socialist, and postmodern criticism and write their own.
 They analyze novelists’ letters and nonfiction work to understand their subject matter better.
 And finally, they write dissertations, theses, capstone projects, and other long-form criticism.
 As with many other areas of study, English provides a broad undergraduate education in the United States and a deep education at the graduate level.

 Teaching English